components-web-app/api-components-bundle/docs/custom-components/uploads.md

 ---
 # File Uploads

-The easiest way to configure an entity resource as uploadable is to use the following annotation and trait:
+The easiest way to configure an entity resource to contain uploads is to use the following annotation and trait:

 ```php
 use Doctrine\Common\Collections\ArrayCollection;